 Section 4.
 Productivity Based Wages.
-In order to sustain the rising levels of wages and enhance competitiveness, businesses are strongly encouraged to adopt productivity improvement schemes such as time and motion studies, good housekeeping, quality circles, labor management cooperation as well as implement gain-sharing programs., Accordingly, the Board shall provide the necessary studies and technical assistance pursuant to Republic Act No. 6971 or the Productivity Incentives Act of 1990.
+In order to sustain the rising levels of wages and enhance competitiveness, businesses are strongly encouraged to adopt productivity improvement schemes such as time and motion studies, good housekeeping, quality circles, labor-management cooperation as well as implement gainsharing programs.
+Accordingly, the Board shall provide the necessary studies and technical assistance pursuant to Republic Act No. (RA) 6971 or the Productivity Incentives Act of 1990.

 Section 5.
 Creditable Wage Increase.
-Wage increases granted by an employer within three (3) months before the effectivity of the Order shall be credited as compliance herewith.
-Where the wage increases granted are less than that prescribed under the Order, the employer shall pay the difference.
+Wage increases or allowances granted by an employer within three (3) months before the effectivity of this Order shall be credited as compliance with the prescribed increase set forth herein.
+Where the wage increases or allowances granted are less than that prescribed under this Order, the employer shall pay the difference.

-Anniversary wage increases, merit wage increases and those resulting from the regularization or promotion of employees shall not be credited as compliance herewith.
+Anniversary wage increases provided in collective bargaining agreements, merit wage increases and those resulting from the regularization or promotion of employees shall not be credited as compliance herewith.